allanglen/c172-flight-sim-panel/README.md

 # Cessna 172 Skyhawk Flight Simulator Panel
-This repository contains drawings, 3d models, laser-cutter templates, and code artifacts for building a Cessna 172 Skyhawk flight simulator panel.
+This repository contains drawings, 3d models, laser-cutting templates, and code artifacts that were created to build a Cessna 172 Skyhawk flight simulator panel.
+The content here primarily serves as a means to organize and document the project and some basic assembly instructions are provided.

 This project is a work in progress and components will be added as construction progresses.